Goran Milović

-Goran Milović ([ɡǒran mîːloʋitɕ]; born 29 January 1989) is a Croatian professional footballer who plays as a defender for Olimpija Ljubljana.
+Goran Milović ([ɡǒran mîːloʋitɕ]; born 29 January 1989) is a former Croatian professional footballer who played as a defender.

 Club career

 RNK Split

 In 2008, Goran Milović was promoted from RNK Split's youth academy to their first team, which competed in the Croatian third division at the time.
 After the club won back-to-back promotions, he made his Croatian top division debut on 31 July 2010 against Varaždin.
 Overall, he made 80 league appearances for the club, scoring 8 goals.